deuxfleurs-org/garage/doc/book/reference-manual/configuration.md

 ### `trace_sink`

-Optionnally, the address of an Opentelemetry collector.
-If specified, Garage will send traces in the Opentelemetry format to this endpoint.
+Optionally, the address of an OpenTelemetry collector.
+If specified, Garage will send traces in the OpenTelemetry format to this endpoint.
 These trace allow to inspect Garage's operation when it handles S3 API requests.